- This event has passed.

-2020 Biamp PDX Jazz Festival presents Eric Gales with Ron Artis II and the Truth
+2020 Biamp PDX Jazz Festival presents Eric Gales and Ron Artis II & The Truth

 His talents caught the eye of Elektra Records, who released his debut album The Eric Gales Band in 1991 when he was only 16 years old.
 The band was made up of Eric, his older brother Eugene and drummer Huwbert Crawford.
 Picture of a Thousand Faces followed in 1993, then Manuel Gales (aka Little Jimmy King) joined his two brothers for 1995s Left Hand Band as The Gales Brothers.
 Over the next few years he worked on various projects including performing as Lil E with Hip Hop collectives Prophet Posse and Triple 6 Mafia.

 In 2001 he returned and released his first album on MCA records That’s What I Am before moving to Mike Varney’s legendary shredder label, Shrapnel Records for Crystal Vision (2006) and The Psychedelic Underground (2007).
 Four albums on Blues Bureau Internation followed: The Story of My Life (2008), Layin’ Down The Blues (2009), Relentless (2010) and Transformation (2010).